 The Combined BS/MS Program allows Villanova students to earn both a Bachelor of Science (BS) degree in Mathematics and a Master of Science degree in Applied Statistics (MSAS) in approximately five years.
 Students in the program take graduate statistics courses during part of the time normally allotted to an undergraduate program.

 Some of these courses are counted toward both the BS degree and the MSAS degree.
 As a result, students can earn a BS degree in Mathematics after four years and an MSAS degree after approximately one additional year of study.
-In addition to benefiting from an accelerated timeframe, students in the combined program may receive a graduate tuition remission benefit.
+In addition to benefiting from an accelerated timeframe, students in the combined program receive a tuition remission for their final course in the program.
 A maximum of 5 students may be accepted into the program each academic year.

-Students in the 5-year BS/MS Prgram must complete:
+Students in the 5-year BS/MS Program must complete:

 Students who want to submit an application must have